jasmin-lang/jasmin/docs/source/tools/safety_checker.md

 Memory ranges:
   mem_n: [0; 0]

 * Rel:
 {inv_n ≤ 18446744073709551615, 8·inv_n ≥ mem_q, 8·inv_n ≥ mem_p, mem_q ≥ 0, mem_p ≥ 0}
 mem_p ∊ [0; 147573952589676412920]
 mem_q ∊ [0; 147573952589676412920]
 ```
 Here, because the allocated memory regions pointed by `p` and `q` are of size depending on the initial value of `n`, we must check the `Rel` entry.
 This entry gives the allocated memory region safety pre-condition through a conjunctions of linear inequalities.

 For example, we see that `mem_q` (the memory region corresponding to input pointer `q`) is such that:
 ```
 0 ≤ mem_q ≤ 8·inv_n
 ```
 Where `inv_n` is the initial value of input `n`.
 That is, `q` must point to an allocated memory region of length `8·n`.

+## Ensuring loop termination

+Loops can be annotated with `#[ensure_termination]` indicating to the safety checker that you want to ensure that
+the loop terminate in a finite number of iteration.